 My parents enrolled me in a special charter school because it offered easy, self-paced classes.
 But I say “special” because it was literally where the kids who were kicked out of regular public school went to get their act together.
 The environment made my depression worse.

 I was barely able to talk to my family and friends and completely unsure of what my future looked like.
 Having lost all motivation, on several occasions I just curled up in a ball on the floor when I was supposed to be doing schoolwork.
-I just couldn’t handle everything.
-I wanted out of my own skin.
+I just couldn’t handle everything and wanted out of my own skin.

 I don’t know if you’ve ever felt that sensation before, but it’s absolutely terrifying.
 Sometimes when people go through phases like this, they turn away from God.
 I can sympathize because the riptide is so confusing—which way is up?